ananthakumaran/paisa/docs/src/accounts.md

 `Income:Interest` is a special type of account from the perspective of returns calculation.
 Let's assume you have bought APPLE stock.
-You might be buying then at regular intervals.
+You might be buying them at regular intervals.
 To calculate your returns, we can compute the difference between purchase price and current price.